 Doctor of Musical Arts in Music Performance

-Options are available in bassoon, cello, clarinet, collaborative piano, data-driven instruments, euphonium, flute, horn, oboe, percussion, piano pedagogy and performance, solo piano, saxophone, trombone, trumpet, tuba, viola, violin, and voice.
+Options are available in bassoon, cello, clarinet, collaborative piano, data-driven instruments, euphonium, flute, harp, horn, oboe, percussion, solo piano, saxophone, trombone, trumpet, tuba, viola, violin, and voice.

 |Two or more seminars or courses in musicology-ethnomusicology or theory at the graduate level||6-8|